 The differential diagnosis of a corn includes:

-Although corns and calluses are a chronic, recurrent issue, most of them gradually go away when the repeated friction or pressure cause them to be eliminated.
-Nevertheless, if corns do not go away or if they started to cause severe pain, then the patient should be checked by their dermatologist or podiatrist.
+Although corns and calluses are a chronic, recurrent issue, most of them gradually go away when the repeated friction or pressure causes them to be eliminated.
+Nevertheless, if corns do not go away or if they started to cause severe pain, then the patient should be checked by a dermatologist or podiatrist.

 Patients with peripheral neuropathies should try to avoid the application of plasters that contain salicylic acid because these plasters might cause sloughing of normal skin if placed in a wrong way.
 The treating provider should refer the case to an orthopedic surgeon to evaluate for underlying bony abnormalities in lesions that are recalcitrant to treatment or recurrent.
 Calluses and corns are not caused by viruses and are not contagious.
 Patients should be instructed to trim their nails to avoid any pressure or repeated trauma, which might lead to the development of corns.
 The following specialties are involved directly or indirectly in the treatment plan for cases of corn: dermatology, neurology, orthopedic surgery, endocrinology, and podiatrists.
 One of the frequent pitfalls seen in clinical practice by some dermatologists is using liquid nitrogen (cryotherapy) for treating cases of corns.
 This, unfortunately, can lead to aggravation of the problem, and it can add more to the patient's suffering since liquid nitrogen damages normal skin surrounding the corn and does not help in healing the lesion.